-- Among many other things in a scene where everyone goes to merge with Mario when an NPC shouts something, resulting in everyone smashing into Mario instead.
+- Among many other things, in a scene where everyone goes to merge with Mario, an NPC shouts something, resulting in everyone smashing into Mario instead.
 He gets his dazed look, then, when everyone goes to merge with him again moments later, he holds out his hands to stop them until he's ready.

 - Also lampshaded.
 In a certain scene Mario is explaining something to the mushroom people, and suddenly Bowser (and the other party members) emerge from him, causing surprise and terror to everyone present.

 - There is a scene where an annoyed Mario pulls Mallow back into Hammer Space to silence his whining.

 - Paper Mario has Partners switching in and out of Mario as they are needed.
 The Pixls in Super Paper Mario are, considering their size, more realistic... but you can also exchange Mario with other characters out of nowhere.